stevana/stateful-pbt-with-fakes/README.md

 mentioned in [QuickCheck testing for fun and profit](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=5ae25681ff881430797268c5787d7d9ee6cf542c) (2007).
-This paper also mentions that it took John four iterations to get the stateful testing design right, so while the 2006 paper does mention stateful testing it's likely containing an earlier version of it.
+This paper also mentions that it took John four iterations to get the stateful testing design right, so while the 2006 paper already does mention stateful testing it's likely containing one of those earlier iteration of it.

 While the 2007 paper also mentiones *parallel* testing via traces and interleavings, it's vague on details.
 It's only later in [Finding Race